-Pursuant to authority granted by Article XI of the City Charter, this Chapter is hereby established and shall be known as the "Occupational Licensing Code" of the City, and shall apply to all corporations, companies, associations, joint stock associations, partnerships, copartnerships, and persons and/or their lessees, duly constituted trustees or receivers, heirs, administrators or assigns, who shall engage in any business, trade, vocation, profession; specifically excepting those professions or callings exempted from license requirements by virtue of Section 71.620 and 71.630, RSMo., as amended, same being as follows: minister of gospel, duly accredited Christian Science practitioner, teacher, professor in a college, priest, lawyer, certified public accountant, dentist, chiropractor, optometrist, chiropodist, or physician or surgeon, in the State of Missouri.
+Pursuant to authority granted by Article XI of the City Charter, this Chapter is hereby established and shall be known as the "Business Licensing Code" of the City, and shall apply to all corporations, companies, associations, joint stock associations, partnerships, copartnerships, and persons and/or their lessees, duly constituted trustees or receivers, heirs, administrators or assigns, who shall engage in any business, trade, vocation, profession; specifically excepting those professions or callings exempted from license requirements by virtue of Sections 71.620 and 71.630, RSMo., as amended, same being as follows: minister of gospel, duly accredited Christian Science practitioner, teacher, professor in a college, priest, lawyer, certified public accountant, dentist, chiropractor, optometrist, chiropodist, or physician or surgeon, in the State of Missouri.

 When used in this Chapter the following words and phrases shall have the meanings set out herein:

-- BUSINESS, TRADE, VOCATION, PROFESSION OR OCCUPATION
+- BUSINESS, TRADE, VOCATION, PROFESSION or OCCUPATION

-- Every person who shall deal in the selling of any goods, wares, merchandise, or services; or who shall, as a practice in the conduct of such business, trade, vocation, profession or occupation, make or cause to be made, any wholesale or retail sales of goods, wares, merchandise, or services to any person or association of persons, shall be classified as a "business", whether said sales be accommodation sales, made from a stock of goods on hand, or by ordering from another source, or by listing, and whether the subject of said sales or services be similar or different than the type, if any, regularly offered or performed by said seller.
+- Every person who shall deal in the selling of any goods, wares, merchandise, or services; or who shall, as a practice in the conduct of such business, trade, vocation, profession or occupation, make or cause to be made, any wholesale or retail sales of goods, wares, merchandise, or services to any person or association of persons, shall be classified as a "business," whether said sales be accommodation sales, made from a stock of goods on hand, or by ordering from another source, or by listing, and whether the subject of said sales or services be similar or different than the type, if any, regularly offered or performed by said seller.